Are You Alienated (part two)

 In the hotel bathroom, she saw her face brightly lit.
 The hollows of her eyes were erased.
 I look good, Minta thought.

-Her house had one bathroom.
-The window had been covered by the previous owner in sticky frosted plastic.
+At home, the house had one bathroom…its window by the previous owner covered in frosted plastic.
 Quentin had told her she could buy solvent to remove this.
 He was right.
 She could learn what she needed to know, and do the work herself.

 The plastic remained, peeling at the edges, dirt and hair caught in the glue.
 The window faced the door.
 The sink was tucked away in a little alcove, opposite the linen closet.
 An overhead globe was the only light by which Minta ordinarily saw herself, while making up her face.